ARM-software/ethos-n-driver-stack/README.md

     ln -s <path_to>/driver_stack/ethos-n-driver-stack/armnn-ethos-n-backend ethos-n
     ```

 8. Build Arm NN for TensorFlow Lite.
-For instructions on building Arm NN, see <https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configuring-the-arm-nn-sdk-build-environment-for-tensorflow-lite>
+For instructions on building Arm NN, see <https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment>

-    The following build options are required to the CMake call in the **Build Arm NN** section of the guide:
+    The following build options are required to the CMake call in the [**Build Arm NN**](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment/build-arm-nn) section of the guide:

     ```cmake
     -DBUILD_TESTS=1
     -DARMNNREF=1
     -DETHOSN_SUPPORT=1
-    -DETHOSN_ROOT=<install_directory> # as provided in step6
+    -DETHOSN_ROOT=<install_directory>
     ```

     For cross compilation, please refer to <https://github.com/ARM-software/armnn/blob/master/BuildGuideCrossCompilation.md>

     As part of the Arm NN build, the process automatically builds the Ethos-N NPU driver plug-in for Arm NN.

     _Arm uses TensorFlow Lite as an example.
-You can also build Arm NN for [TensorFlow](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configuring-the-arm-nn-sdk-build-environment-for-tensorflow), [Caffe](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment-for-caffe) or [ONNX](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configuring-the-arm-nn-sdk-build-environment-for-onnx)._
+You can also build Arm NN for [ONNX](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment/generate-the-build-dependencies-for-onnx)._

 9. If you require Android NNAPI support, see [the instructions](https://github.com/Arm-software/android-nn-driver#armnn-android-neural-networks-driver) for how to build the Arm NN Android NNAPI driver.